RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Experiments

-\paragraph{Results.} We report the results for LVSM in Table~\ref{tab:nvs-results}, where \ours~consistently outperforms all baselines across the three datasets.
-Overall, $SE(3)$ invariant encodings (GTA, PRoPE, \ours~) significantly outperform absolute encodings (i.e., Plucker raymap).
-While the naive RoPE on rays surpasses PRoPE on RE10K and Objaverse, it is worse on CO3D, which includes large pose variation and no canonical global coordinate.
-This highlights the importance of $SE(3)$ invariance.
-Notably, the performance advantage of \ours~over PRoPE widens as the camera pose variations in the datasets become more challenging, demonstrating \ours's improved capability in reasoning about spatial geometry across disparate views.
+\textbf{Results.} As shown in Table~\ref{tab:nvs-results}, \ours~consistently outperforms all baselines across the three datasets at both small and large scales.
+Overall, relative encodings (GTA, PRoPE, \ours) tend to outperform the absolute Plucker raymap.
+While it works well on RE10K and Objaverse, the naive RoPE-on-rays baseline struggles on the more challenging CO3D.
+This highlights the importance of $SE(3)$ invariance for reasoning about complex geometric relationships.

-In Fig.~\ref{fig:nvs-example}, we visualize several example scenes from each of the evaluation datasets.
+In Fig.~\ref{fig:nvs-example}, we visualize several example scenes from each evaluation dataset.
 For target views that overlap significantly with the reference views, \ours~generates superior high-frequency details compared to baselines.
-For more challenging target views with little overlap with the reference views, while all methods exhibit a reduction in sharpness, \ours~is nonetheless able to better preserve geometric consistency and generate more coherent novel views than the baseline methods.
+For more challenging target views with little overlap with the reference views, while all methods exhibit a reduction in sharpness, \ours~is nonetheless able to generate more coherent novel views.

-\paragraph{NVS with Known Depth.} To further highlight that \ours~can adapt to the geometry of observed scene, we train and evaluate LVSM with known depths for reference views.
-As discussed in Sec.~\ref{sec:ours-rgbd}, our method can seamlessly incorporate this information by replacing predicted depth $d$ with known depth, while existing methods like PRoPE cannot naturally incorporate such information.
-For all models, we concatenate the depth maps to the reference views at the input.
-We did not evaluate on RE10K as there is no ground truth depth easily available.
-All other configurations are kept the same as previous experiment.
-We report the results in Table~\ref{tab:lvsm-depth}.
-The depth-aware \ours~significantly outperforms PRoPE with depth concatenation on both Objaverse and CO3D, in particular yielding more significant gains over its RGB-only counterpart.
-These results highlight the benefit of geometry awareness of positional encoding in multi-view attention.